m6490/US-Home-Prices-Factors/README.md

 # US-Home-Prices-Factors
+# Project Overview:
-roject Overview: This data science project focuses on predicting home prices using various economic and demographic factors.
-We will go through the key steps involved in this project.
+This data science project focuses on predicting home prices using various economic and demographic factors.
+Finding and icluding those factors using data from https://fred.stlouisfed.org/categories.

 Step 1: Data Preparation We start by importing the necessary libraries for data manipulation, such as pandas and numpy.
 The dataset is loaded into a DataFrame from a CSV file named "HOME LC project.csv."
 To ensure data quality, we remove rows with missing values